-IX.
-Procedures for Reporting: Instructor Resolution Processes a.
+- a.
 If improper academic conduct committed by an undergraduate student is judged to be minor and resulting from inexperience, the Warning Letter procedure may be followed at the instructor's discretion.
-Consultation with the academic honesty liaison or the Chair of the Board prior to meeting with the student is strongly recommended.
+Consultation with the academic honesty liaison or the Chair of the Board prior to meeting with the student is strongly recommended. - b.

-A. Instructor Resolution Warning Letter: Undergraduate Students Only b.
 The Warning Letter resolution may only be used to settle incidents that fall into the category of "Minor Violations" as described in Section XII, "Sanctioning Guidelines."
 They pertain for the most part to course work, and therefore are usually handled by course instructors.
 The determination of a student's relative experience or inexperience in the type of assignment or course in which the incident occurred will be made by the instructor upon speaking with the student.
-The Warning Letter may not be used in cases involving graduate students.
+The Warning Letter may not be used in cases involving graduate students. - c.
+The Warning Letter option recognizes that the incident is best addressed as an educational opportunity.
+It is never required that a suspected incident be handled through the Warning Letter resolution.
+It is an available option to be used at the instructor's discretion.